Abstract

 Model of the ubiquitin-mediated cellular response to lysosomal damage

 Prior to this study, our understanding of the lysosomal damage response was largely limited to the processes of repair and elimination of damaged lysosomes, as well as the activation and function of TFEB in lysosomal regeneration.
-Recent findings highlighting the role of stress granule formation in the lysosomal damage response suggest that additional pathways are involved in this process beyond what was previously anticipated28.
+Recent findings highlighting the role of stress granule formation in the lysosomal damage response suggest that additional pathways are involved in this process beyond what was previously anticipated34.
 Nevertheless, the complete picture remains to be elucidated.
 This study provides new information on the regulation of gene expression and signal transduction in the lysosomal damage response that offers a novel perspective for future research.

-In this study, we demonstrated the pivotal role of the ubiquitin system in regulating gene expression in the lysosomal damage response, which extends its function beyond that in lysophagy initiation.
-We found that activation of the TAB–TAK1–IKK–NF-κB pathway, potentially by the accumulation of K63 ubiquitin in damaged lysosomes, and the subsequent induction of gene expression are crucial for cell survival and cell–cell communication in cultured cells.
+In this study, we demonstrated a pivotal role of the ubiquitin system in regulating gene expression in the lysosomal damage response, which extends its function beyond that in lysophagy initiation.
+We found that activation of the TAB–TAK1–IKK–NF-κB pathway, potentially by the accumulation of K63 ubiquitin chains in damaged lysosomes, and the subsequent induction of gene expression are crucial for cell survival and cell–cell communication in cultured cells.
 Further analysis is required to determine the impact of this action on disease pathogenesis and the maintenance of cellular homeostasis in organisms.

 Materials and methods